Write a C++ program that will display the calculator menu.

 Output:

-This is the initial string content
+is the initial string content

-This is a different string content
+This is a different

-endl manipulator ends the line (printing a newline character and flushing the stream).
+Note: inserting the endl manipulator ends the line (printing a newline character and flushing the stream).

 The string class is a compound type.
-As you can see in the example above, compound types are used in the same way as fundamental types: the same syntax is used to declare variables and to initialize them.
+As you can see in the

 Viral Stuff and Trending News